Getting Started with Open Telemetry: Tracing, Metrics, and Logs for Your Applications

 OpenTelemetry is a powerful observability tool, but it is not the only tool available.
 It can work alongside other observability tools to provide a more comprehensive view of your application's performance and health.
 Here are some examples of how OpenTelemetry can complement other observability tools:

-Logging frameworks: Logging frameworks such as Log4j and Logback can be used to collect and store application logs, while OpenTelemetry can be used to provide additional context for the logs, such as tracing information and performance metrics.
+• Logging frameworks: Logging frameworks such as Log4j and Logback can be used to collect and store application logs, while it can be used to provide additional context for the OpenTelemetry logs, such as tracing information and performance metrics.
 This can help you troubleshoot issues more quickly and reduce the time it takes to identify and fix issues.

 Benefits of OpenTelemetry